antoniobarbalau/antoniobarbalau.github.io/kernel.md

     It may be very difficult to realize when you've drifted in thought.
 So, at first, you may meditate.
 When inhaling say in your mind "breathing in", when exhaling say "breathing out".
 Do not alter your breath, just follow and label it.
 Use any sentence you see fit.
 The words don't matter, what matters is using this as a mechanism to help you more easily realized when you get cought in a train of throught.
 When you notice you've not been labeling your breath, that's when you know you've drifted.
 Let the thoughts be, and simply and getly return to labeling your breath.

     Alternatively, you can count your breath while trying to pay attention to the sensations in your belly.
+The usual counting system involves counting your in-breath as 1, your out-breath as 2, and so on until 10, and then starting again from 1.
 Let your thoughts be and count your breath.
 Whenever you realize you've skipped a number, or messed up the numbering, or forgot to count, or forgot where you were with the numbering, start again from 1 without judging yourself.
 If you start again, that's a good thing, it means you've noticed the drift.
 The goal is the practice (of returning when derailed) itself.
 Nothing else.

     This could be done as a seated practice, but more importantly, all throughout the day.
 Whenever commuting or waiting for something, if there's nothing that needs thinking about explicitly, return to your breath, even for one breath.